Aizistral-Studios/Enigmatic-Legacy/README.md

 **Dependencies:** CuriosAPI Forge-1.16.1-3.0-beta4 or later.

 This mod is designed to bring new magical-themed content to the game, mainly of utilitary nature.
-New trinkets and powerful relics are restlessly waiting to contribute to your creational and/or destructional purposes, whatever moral are standing behind them, if any at all...
+New trinkets and powerful relics are restlessly waiting to contribute to your creational and/or destructional purposes, whatever moral is standing behind them, if any at all...

 Whatever fate your advent will bring upon this forgotten land.